OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 Also for further information on the usage of CSP directives, you can always refer to the [Content Security Policy Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Content_Security_Policy_Cheat_Sheet.html).

 - **Cache-Control and Pragma:** Cache-Control header can be used to prevent browsers from caching the given responses.
-It is desired for pages which contains sensitive information about either the user or the application.
-However, when implemented, it can raise serious performance issues.
-Therefore, the choice to use it or not should be considered thoroughly.
-It can be used easily by the following code:
+This should be done for pages which contains sensitive information about either the user or the application.
+However, disabling caching for pages that do not contain sensitive information may seriously affect the performance of the application.
+Therefore, caching should only be disabled for pages that return sensitive information.
+Appropriate caching controls and headers can be used easily by the following code:

 ```JavaScript
 app.use(helmet.noCache());